dev-zastai/product-docs/_posts/2024-11-01-Ownership-Verification.md

 ## Conclusion

-Proving website ownership before using Zast.ai's powerful AI scanning capabilities is essential to ensure ethical usage and protect websites from unauthorized scanning.
+Proving website ownership before using Zast.ai's powerful AI scanning capabilities is essential to ensure ethical usage and protect websites from unauthorized assessments.
 While placing the `zast.txt` file can vary depending on your website's architecture, this guide provides the necessary steps for typical setups like Nginx, Apache, and cloud hosting services.

-Verifying ownership enables you to harness Zast.ai’s full potential and aligns with best security practices, ensuring that only you can authorize website scans.
+Verifying ownership enables you to harness Zast.ai’s full potential and aligns with best security practices, ensuring that only you can authorize website assessments.

 ## SEO Optimized Keywords

-#zastai #websiteownership #websecurity #zeroday #nginxsetup #apacheconfiguration #websiteverification #reverseproxy #cloudhosting #contentmanagementsystems #securityscanning #aiagent
+#zastai #websiteownership #websecurity #zeroday #nginxsetup #apacheconfiguration #websiteverification #reverseproxy #cloudhosting #contentmanagementsystems #securityassessment #aiagent